Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: The hyper-parameter values

 \section{The hyper-parameter values}

-The hyper-parameter values used in InterFuser are listed in Table\ref{table:parameter}.
-Cyclists and pedestrians are rendered larger than their actual sizes when we reconstruct the scene from the object density map, this adds some caution when dealing with these road objects.
+The hyper-parameter values used in InterFuser are listed in Table~\ref{table:parameter}.
+Cyclists and pedestrians are rendered larger than their actual sizes when we reconstruct the scene from the object density map, this adds extra safety when dealing with these road objects.